Cloudize Logo

 In this article, we'll take a look at how we can leverage that capability to optimize our database spend.

-We've open-sourced our MongoDB Atlas Scheduled Scaling Agent and will discuss how you can quickly and easily implement it to manage your clusters, but before we get into the technical how-to of the article, let's look at two financial strategies that the solution presents.
+We've open-sourced our MongoDB Atlas Scheduled Scaling Agent, and today, we'll discuss how you can quickly and easily implement it to manage your clusters, but before we get into the technical how-to of the article, let's look at two financial strategies that the solution presents.

 1. Reducing spend